hwing777/search_engine/README.md

 1. Take a screenshot of an interesting search result.
    Add the screenshot to your git repo, and modify the `<img>` tag below to point to the screenshot.

+   I thought this result was so funny!
+I found it while searching for 'hello'.

    <img src='hw13_search_result.png' />